FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights: Results Analyses

 \textbf{Cutoff-based comparison conditioned on difficulty} We compare agent performance on tasks published before versus after each model’s knowledge cutoff, stratified by difficulty level.
 While publication date does not guarantee inclusion or exclusion from training data, a strong contamination effect would be expected to manifest as consistently higher performance on pre-cutoff tasks \emph{within the same difficulty category}.
 Results are summarized in Table~\ref{tab:difficulty_by_benchmark}.
 Across difficulty levels, we observe no consistent advantage for pre-cutoff tasks.
 For \textit{Hard} tasks, both \textit{OpenHands} (\texttt{o4-mini}) and \textit{OpenHands} (\texttt{gpt-5}) achieve higher average $F_1$ scores on post-cutoff tasks (15.4 \(\rightarrow\) 24.8 and 22.6 \(\rightarrow\) 31.0, respectively). \textit{Medium}-difficulty tasks exhibit mixed trends: \texttt{o4-mini} shows a slight increase (31.9 \(\rightarrow\) 33.6), while \texttt{gpt-5} shows a decrease (44.5 \(\rightarrow\) 23.1), which may reflect higher variance and smaller sample sizes.
 For \textit{Easy} tasks, \texttt{o4-mini} shows a decline (58.9 \(\rightarrow\) 42.1), whereas \texttt{gpt-5} remains relatively stable.

 In summary, these results do not indicate a systematic performance advantage on pre-cutoff tasks after controlling for task difficulty.
-However, we emphasize that this analysis is necessarily coarse: knowledge cutoff dates are approximate, training data composition is unknown, and per-category sample sizes are limited.
-Our findings, therefore, suggest the absence of a strong contamination signal rather than proving its absence.
-Given the small size of the benchmark, stratification by difficulty is essential to avoid misleading conclusions based solely on the publication date.
+We further note that the constrained rediscovery formulation provides \emph{structural} mitigation independent of date-based controls: even when an agent has presumably seen the source paper during pretraining, recovering the target finding still requires writing correct code, executing it, and synthesizing conclusions from actual outputs.
+This analysis is necessarily coarse (knowledge cutoff dates are approximate, training data composition is unknown, and per-category sample sizes are limited), so the result suggests the absence of a strong contamination signal rather than proving its absence.
+An extended analysis on all 40 executed tasks shows the same qualitative pattern (Appendix~\ref{appendix:contamination_40}).